nitesh585/nitesh585/README.md

 <br />
 <br>

 I'm currently an MSc student at Department of Computer Science, University of Delhi.
-I'm passionate about software development and a Machine learnig enthusiastic.
+Passionate about software development and a Machine learnig enthusiastic.
 Always eager to participate in hackathons especially in Machine learning hackathons.
 <br />

 - 🔭 I’m currently working on Digital Image Processing, Flutter and an E-commerce website.